 We Indians greet each other with “Namaste Ji”.
 Be it any caste, any religion, any tradition.
 We all have one common thing- Namaste!

 The two palms are placed together in front of the chest and the head bows whilst saying the word Namaste.
-This greeting is for all people younger than us, of our own age, those older than us, friends and even strangers.
+This greeting is meant for people of all generations.
 However, the new gen uses it for the elders only!

 It is not just a way of greeting someone.
 In India, Namaste means paying homage to the guest, or any person whilst communicating.

 However, there is much more to Namaste than what we think…

 Namaste is actually a word taken up from Sanskrit Literature.